smart-data-models/dataModel.WaterDistributionManagementEPANET/Pipe/doc/spec.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON Point'
+          title: GeoJSON Point
           type: object
-      x-ngsi:
-        type: GeoProperty
     wallCoeff:
       description: 'The wall reaction coefficient for the pipe.
 Use a positive value for growth and a negative value for decay.
-All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code.'
+All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code'
       type: number
       x-ngsi:
         model: https://schema.org/Number